Whistleblower: Flynn told ex-partner Russia sanctions would be dumped

 Federal conflict of interest regulations say that employees should not participate in matters for which they have previously acted as a consultant, or which are likely to have a direct financial benefit for close family.

-Cummings concedes that Copson may have lied in his account to the whistleblower, which is why he is asking Gowdy to agree to subpoena Copson and others to corroborate the claims.
+Cummings conceded that Copson may have lied in his account to the whistleblower, which is why he asked Gowdy to agree to subpoena Copson and others to corroborate the claims.

 But Gowdy, who became chairman after Chaffetz resigned from Congress in June, has not agreed to pursue the issue further, arguing that to do so would potentially conflict with Mueller's probe.

-"I believe the American people want Congress to hold President Trump and his Administration accountable, and they are tired of Republicans in Congress putting their heads in the sand," Cummings writes.
+"I believe the American people want Congress to hold President Trump and his Administration accountable, and they are tired of Republicans in Congress putting their heads in the sand," Cummings wrote.

+Later Wednesday, Gowdy responded to Cummings with a letter of his own, in which he rejected Cummings’ request to pursue the whistleblower’s claims, citing his continued policy not to “wittingly or unwittingly interfere” with Mueller’s probe.
+Gowdy said he passed the matter over to the chairman and ranking Democrat on the House Intelligence Committee to determine whether it might be relevant to its investigation of Russian interference in the 2016 election.

+“While you may want every Committee of Congress to investigate the same fact patterns, it isn’t a prudent use of resources — something you used to be mindful of,” Gowdy wrote.